lbryio/lbry.com/content/faq/account-sync.md

 Over the next few weeks, we'll be expanding this feature to cover existing users and LBRY.tv.
 It is safe to continue using each device with separate wallets in the meantime.
 Thank you for your understanding and patience!

+*Please note: wallet passwords on Desktop will be disabled for all users until we are able to fully support all sync scenarios.
+Users who already enabled previously are not affected.*

 ### Desktop

 LBRY Desktop currently supports the wallet syncing feature during the sign in process when the balance is 0 - which is mainly for new installations where users would sync a new account (or to an existing installation, i.e. Android/another device).
 This means existing users who have a wallet balance and/or are already signed into an account will not be able to sync.
 If you wish to sync today, see the [expert](#expert) section below.